ngrx/platform/docs/effects/README.md

 ### Effect decorator

-The `@Effect` decorator adds metadata to each decorated class variable.
-Once the effect is registered, the hinted observables are merged into a single stream and subscribed to the store.
-The action provided by the effect is dispatched to the store resulting in a new state being reduced.
+Use the `@Effect()` decorator to hint to @ngrx/effects observable side-effects on the effects class. @ngrx/effects dispatches actions emitted by every decorated effect to the store.

 ### Actions Observable

-The `Actions` observable provides a notification event every time an action is dispatched to the store.
+The `Actions` observable represents an observable of all actions dispatched to the store.
 The `ofType` operator lets you filter for actions of a certain type in which you want to use to perform a side effect.

 ## Example